grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image22.png" alt-text="A computer screen with a blue arrow pointing to the driver":::

-5. **De-bond the Display** – The display of this device will follow the directional debonding process highlighted in the below image.
+5. **De-bond the Display** – The display of this device follows the directional debonding process highlighted in the below image.

     1. Ensure the pick height is at 3mm before starting.
 Place the